 Foix in the Ariège may be a small city but it has a big personality.
 Surrounded by mountains and sliced with rivers, this is a true gateway to the glorious mountain range of the Pyrenees.
-Situated about 50 miles south of Toulouse and 40 miles from Andorra, it makes a good centre for further exploration of this part of southern France.
+Situated about 50 miles south of Toulouse and 40 miles from Andorra, it makes a good center for exploration of this part of southern France.

-Spain and Andorra lie nearby to the south while the major cities and attractions of south west France are close by.
+Spain and Andorra lie nearby to the south while the major cities and attractions of south-west France are close by.

 The popular Cathar country, with its splendid castles, are within reach.
 And the scenery here is nothing short of spectacular.

 Foix is the smallest departmental capital in France.
-At the centre of the picturesque Ariège, it is also in one of France’s least populous areas.
+At the center of the picturesque Ariège, it is also in one of France’s least populous areas.
 A prime attraction of the territory is quite simply the vast diversity here and nearby.
 Either the Atlantic or Mediterranean coasts, while not mere minutes away by any stretch of the imagination, are within a reasonable distance.

-Foix is placed between different worlds: the valley and the one of the great mountain ranges of France, near the border with Spain, and between the eastern and the western Pyrenees.
+Foix is placed between different worlds: the valley and one of the great mountain ranges of France, near the border with Spain, and between the eastern and the western Pyrenees.
 It has a diversity of rivers, streams, hills, mountains, caves and hiking trails.

 The Val d'Ariège